domo141/shbb/README.rst

 __ sh-portabilitytest.sh

+Now some results (Fedora 20, some others to follow soon) available in portabilitytest-2014-05-18-linux.org__

+__ portabilitytest-2014-05-18-linux.org

-See also related pictures in "pix or it didn’t happen" (sorry, hyperlink generation failed).
+See also related (0ld) pictures in "pix or it didn’t happen" (sorry, hyperlink generation failed).